razerofficial/UnityChromaSDK/README.md

-# ChromaSDK - the Unity C# library for the Chroma Rest API
+# UnityChromaSDK - the Unity C# library for the Chroma Rest API

+---

+**Note: UnityChromaSDK is the older plugin and you probably want [UnityNativeChromaSDK](https://github.com/RazerOfficial/UnityNativeChromaSDK) instead.**

+---

 **Table of Contents**